CowboyPakchow/Soulsborne/README.md

 ```

 ## Contributions
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please do not hesitate to contact me for any major changes you would like to discuss about.

 Please make sure to update tests as appropriate.